 This PowerPoint presentation deck tutorial showcased some of my favorite resources and tips for building a PowerPoint slide deck.
 There's still plenty more to learn to help you rapidly build out a slide deck that you feel confident showing to an audience.

-Check out these other tutorials and template round-ups to help you learn PowerPoint:
+Check out these other helpful PowerPoint tutorials to help you learn more about making effective presentations:

 Grab This New eBook on Making Great Presentations (Free Download)